Honda Passport Insurance Rates

 Rates are averaged for all Honda Passport models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief recap of the ideas that were touched on in this article.
+The points below are a brief summary of the ideas that were presented in the illustrations above.

-- Higher risk drivers who tend to receive serious violations could be forced to pay on average $1,550 more per year to buy Honda Passport insurance
+- Higher risk drivers that tend to have accidents or serious violations may pay on average $1,550 more annually to insure a Honda Passport

 Rate Tables and Charts